 Learning the words and terminology used in legal proceedings is only a small part of the process.
 Knowing how to interpret the law and defend yourself properly is not as simple as reading legal definitions.

 If you’ve been charged with an offence under the Highway Traffic Act (HTA), it is always a good idea to seek legal advice before making the decision to fight or pay your ticket.
 Often, even law enforcement officers are unaware of the penalties associated with the charges they lay, and an officer may make general statements like, “it’s a minor violation, you’re best to just pay it”, or “this won’t show up on your driving record”, or “there are no demerit points for this ticket”.
 In most cases, a police officer is simply unaware of the penalties associated with tickets and how different classes of licenses are affected.
-For example, a speeding ticket for 30 km/hr over the limit is 4 points and a $180.00 fine for a G licence holder, but it will suspend or potentially cancel a novice (G1, G2, M1, M2) licence holder ‘s licence.
+For example, a speeding ticket for 30 km/hr over the limit is 4 points and a $180.00 fine for a G license holder, but it will suspend or potentially cancel a novice (G1, G2, M1, M2) license holder ‘s license.
 It is also never a good idea to take legal advice from a police officer, especially the one that just charged you.
-There are also circumstances where a G licence holder can receive a suspension for a 4-demerit point ticket, for example, if they accumulate as little as 9 demerit points.
+There are also circumstances where a G license holder can receive a suspension for a 4-demerit point ticket, for example, if they accumulate as little as 9 demerit points.

 We offer free, no obligation consultations so you know what penalties you are facing when you receive a charge under the HTA.
 The first step is to send us a copy of your traffic ticket for one of our experienced paralegals to review.